dgaydukov/cert-aws/sa/files/sa.md

 * ensure file transfer even if some interruption (like network problem).
 In this case DataSync will resume file transfer and complete it after failed attempt
 * use DX + vpc endpoint so data transfer happens inside vpc and doesn't go outside aws network To transfer data you should do 3 things:
-* Deploy a DataSync agent in on-premise VM.
+* deploy a DataSync agent in on-premise VM.
 Agent can be installed on ec2 by using AMI.
-* Create a data transfer task
+* create a data transfer task
 * start transfer
 When you transfer data from s3 to some destination, DataSync first retrieve all files, so for Standard-IA/One-Zone-IA retrieval incur additional fees.
 Don't confuse: